 As at the GS-7 level, the appellant performs specialized duties involving personnel, logistics, and miscellaneous management assistance activities.
 Similar to the GS-7 level, her assignments involve a series of related actions encompassing a wide variety of problems or situations, which require development, identification, and evaluation of information from various sources.
 The appellant recommends or initiates actions that are consistent with the objectives and requirements of the program.
-Illustrative assignments include gathering factual evidence of administrative waste and abuse and noncompliance of agency regulations, administering the RAIC office's Vehicle Information Management System, developing the RAIC office's plan in preparation for emergency measures, and participating in the agency's initiatives toward excellence.
-The appellant serves as the local property officer and the self-inspection coordinator and has assisted in two office moves, coordinating telephone service requirements and securing computer lines and alarm systems as necessary.
+Illustrative assignments include gathering factual evidence of administrative waste and abuse and noncompliance of agency regulations, developing sole source justifications for procurement requests to the supervisor, serving as the local property officer and the self-inspection coordinator, and participating in the agency's initiatives toward excellence.
+She developed the RAIC office's plan in preparation for emergency measures, which was more complex due to the RAIC office's physical location on an island.
+She has also assisted in three office moves, coordinating telephone service requirements and securing computer lines and alarm systems while adhering to the specific requirements of the [location] Historical Foundation.
 Similar to the GS-7 level, the preceding assignments require practical knowledge and on-the-job experience dealing with the operations, regulations, principles, and peculiarities of the assigned program and functions.
 The appellant has acquired this practical knowledge through many years of experience with her assigned programs.
 The position fully meets but does not exceed the GS-7 level.